WHO WE ARE

-In addition to directing Chabad of Sunset Park, Yanky serves as associate director of the Wednesday Jewish Hour - Released Time, a program which provides Jewish educational classes, free of charge, to Public School students across NYC.
+In addition to directing Chabad of Sunset Park, Yanky serves as associate director of the Released Time Jewish Hour program, providing Jewish educational classes for children who attend Public Schools across NYC.

 Yanky received his Rabbinical ordination at the Rabbinical Seminary of Los Angeles, California in 2019.

 Chabad-Lubavitch is a philosophy, a movement, and an organization.
 It is considered to be the most dynamic force in Jewish life today.

 The word “Chabad” is a Hebrew acronym for the three intellectual faculties of chochmah—wisdom, binah—comprehension and da’at—knowledge.
 The movement’s system of Jewish religious philosophy, teaches understanding and recognition of the Creator, the role and purpose of creation, and the importance and unique mission of each creature.
 This philosophy guides a person to refine and govern his or her every act and feeling through wisdom, comprehension and knowledge.

 The word “Lubavitch” is the name of the town in White Russia where the movement was based for more than a century.
 Appropriately, the word Lubavitch in Russian means the “city of brotherly love.”
 The name Lubavitch conveys the essence of the responsibility and love engendered by the Chabad philosophy toward every single Jew.